Introduction

 Fig. 161 In the right rear bumper: Screw in towing eye.

-3. Remove the cover, let it hang from the vehicle or place it in the vehicle if
+3. Remove the cover, let it hang from the vehicle or place it safely inside the vehicle if necessary ⇒

-suitable object to tighten the towing eye completely and securely in the mount.
+.
+Use a suitable object to tighten the towing eye completely and securely in the mount.
+The eye must be fully seated so it can handle the pulling force without loosening.

-6. Insert the cap into the respective opening and press in until it engages.
+6. Insert the cap into the respective opening and press it in until it engages.
+Check the fit visually and by light hand pressure to confirm that it is properly locked in place.

 WARNING